 I tried a little bit of Chris’ lobster roll, and it was pretty good.
 He said it wasn’t his favorite roll he’s ever had, but he liked how the mayo and lobster were separated in the sandwich.
 The other boys enjoyed their dishes a lot, though comments of the portions being a little small were made.
 I absolutely LOVED The Hangfry!
 It was packed with flavor, and I felt the joy that the gold miners must have felt when they struck it rich in California and then bought this particular dish to celebrate.
 It was the perfect amount of oyster taste, and everything I could want in a glamorous brunch entrée.

 We then ordered two desserts and two teas.
-I tried a little of everything, and the desserts were incredible!
-The Key Lime Pie was apparently made from fresh key limes… something most restaurants don’t use, for some reason.
+I tried a little of everything, and the desserts were incredible.
+The Key Lime Pie was made from fresh key limes!
 The Vermont Sugar On Snow really showed off the amazing Vermont syrup, and the flowers added a unique twist to the dessert.
 Chris and I enjoyed our teas, though they tasted pretty standard to us.

 What a fun and different brunch experience!
 Reading the menu in and of itself was a learning experience… there are little blurbs about the history behind each item.
 Now I want to spend some time reading the menu online before I go back!
 I am so excited to return to America Eats and hope to get there for a few more meals before January.
 The restaurant definitely made us proud to be Americans! :)